rdeusser/overseer/README.md

 Overseer does not and will never maintain state of any kind.
 The idea here is that you pass a list of hostnames (or use a hostspec) and a buildspec that describes the kind of build you want and it'll go through and create all of the necessary resources for you.

-## Notes
-* Right now, the pipeline is done manually inside the CLI code.
-It's a little messy now, but it'll get bad the more things get added.
-The solution is most likely going to be a pipeline of some sort where things can be ordered.
-This way we can implement generic functions to use inside the CLI to keep that from getting messy.